0xInfty/Autoguided/README.md

 We use a pre-trained Tiny ImageNet classifier obtained from Huynh et al's ["TinyImageNet-Transformers"](https://github.com/ehuynh1106/TinyImageNet-Transformers) repository.
 The original code and models were shared under an [Apache-2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 We have kept a link to the repository on functions involving this model.

 A history of changes for all code can be extracted using Git's version control tools.

-### Acknowledgments

-We thank T. Karras et al for sharing their ["Guiding a diffusion model with a bad version of itself"](https://dl.acm.org/doi/10.5555/3737916.3739595) research and ["EDM2 and Autoguidance"](https://github.com/NVlabs/edm2) code and pre-trained models.

-We also thank T. Evans, N. Parthasarathy et al for sharing their ["Data curation via joint example selection further accelerates multimodal learning"](https://dl.acm.org/doi/10.5555/3737916.3742401) research and a detailed description of their JEST method.

-Finally, our most special thanks to E. Huynh for sharing their ["Vision Transformers in 2022: An Update on Tiny ImageNet"](https://arxiv.org/abs/2205.10660) research and their ["TinyImageNet-Transformers"](https://github.com/ehuynh1106/TinyImageNet-Transformers) code and pre-trained models.